 Have you ever helped a friend or family member change the oil in a car or truck?
 Or patiently waited at a garage as they changed the oil in a family sedan?
 Have you ever WONDERed why you need to change the oil in a car?

 Other things may need to be checked and fixed on a car from time to time, but changing the oil is probably the most important part of routine maintenance for any vehicle.
 An oil change consists of removing the old oil from a vehicle's engine and replacing it with new, fresh oil.
 The engine oil filter is usually also changed at the same time.

 Over time, engine oil breaks down and wears out.
 When it does, it becomes less effective at lubricating the engine and absorbing heat.
 As an automobile owner, your goal is to change the oil in your engine before it breaks down and causes major engine troubles.

 So how often should you change your oil?
 It depends on many factors, including the way you drive, how old your engine is, and where you live.
 Many mechanics will recommend you change your oil every 3,000 miles.
 Automobile manufacturers might suggest a longer interval, such as 5,000 miles.
 If you use special synthetic oil, you might be able to go 10,000 miles between oil changes!

 For most people, an oil change every 5,000 miles would probably be just fine.
 You might want to consider changing your oil more often, though, if you tend to drive at high speeds.
 That’s also true if you have an older engine or live in an area that is particularly hot, cold, or dusty.

 Can you change the oil in your car by yourself?
 Yes, you can!
-But you will need a few special supplies to do so, including fresh oil, a new oil filter, an oil pan, an oil-filter wrench, a funnel, and maybe even ramps or a jack.
+But you will need a few special supplies to do so, including fresh oil, a new oil filter, an oil pan, an oil-filter wrench, a funnel, and maybe even ramps or a jack to elevate the car.